BullseyeCoverage Up Contents Search

 See Linux Kernel Modules section Module Initialization.

-The version number in the symbol is not directly related to the covc version number.
+The number in the symbol is not related to the product version number.

 Do not add the BullseyeCoverage run-time library to your link command unless you have a specially built version of the BullseyeCoverage run-time library for an embedded target.
 For most targets, the BullseyeCoverage compiler and linker interceptors automatically modify the link command to add the correct run-time library for the target platform, add required system libraries, and ensure proper ordering of libraries.
 For Windows DLLs in particular, BullseyeCoverage makes numerous non-trivial changes.